The National Coastal Tourism Academy (NCTA) is the only organisation in the UK that focuses exclusively on coastal tourism.

 Samantha is the NCTA Director.
-She has directed the research, visitor experience, training and communications programmes of the Academy since its launch in summer 2013.
-Working initially with Bournemouth’s tourism industry, and with Bournemouth University and Bournemouth Borough Council as the key stakeholders, she has overseen a series of successful resort knowledge and customer care projects to enhance the visitor’s experience across the resort.
+She has directed the research, visitor experience, training and communications programmes of the Academy since its launch in summer 2013, including Coastal Communities Fund, UKCES and Discover England Fund projects.

 Jo draws on a wealth of experience from tourist attractions and working with destination management organisations.

 Sheron is responsible for the communications of the NCTA, internally, locally, regionally and nationally.
+Sheron also manages the marketing and communications for England’s Coast (www.englandscoast.com) which promotes the coast of England to International Visitors and new Domestic audiences.
 She disseminates the Academy’s coastal tourism research projects, visitor experience initiatives, industry insights and employment issues in the hospitality industry via the website’s Resource Hub and through the national trade and consumer media.
-She also publicises the Academy’s conferences, master classes, events and training courses.

 Before joining the NCTA, Sheron was a travel journalist for almost 25 years, and latterly worked in media relations for Bournemouth Tourism, Poole Tourism and the Dorset Local Enterprise Partnership.

 Armed with a first class degree in photography, Alex handles all of the Academy’s marketing material’s design and production.
-He creates video content, imagery and graphic design for our training courses, research papers and visitor experience reports on our website.
-He designs our newsletters, media releases and helps deliver the NCTA’s marketing and communications strategy.Email
+Alex leads on all the digital content for the England’s Coast project, across all our European social media channels.
+He creates video content, imagery and graphic design for the website(s), our training courses, research papers and reports on our website.
+He designs our newsletters, media releases and helps deliver the NCTA’s digital communications strategy.Email